-North Korean, U.S. officials air differences on eve of summit; Trump stays positive
+Trump, Pompeo positive ahead of North Korean summit; officials meet to close differences

 Trump and Kim are staying in separate hotels in the famous Orchard Road area of Singapore, dotted with high-rise luxury apartment blocks, offices and glittering shopping malls.
 Traffic was held up in the steamy midday sun and scores of bystanders were penned in by police when Trump went to meet Lee.

 Similar scenes were seen on Sunday when Kim and Trump arrived in the city, and when Kim went to meet Lee.
-Entry to their hotels is extremely restricted.
+Their hotels are cordoned off with heavy security.

 Commenting for the first time on the summit, North Korea’s state-run KCNA news agency earlier said the two sides would exchange “wide-ranging and profound views” to re-set relations.
 It heralded the summit as part of a “changed era”.